corvid3/bloons-auto-player/README.md

 # bloons-auto-player
 automatically plays deflation on infernal for a set amount of time
+gains about 60k profile xp every 5 minutes

-### ! does not work on windows !
+### **! does not work on windows !**
-only works on X11 compatable machines
+only works on _X11_ compatable machines

 make sure you have infernal unlocked, silly
 takes control of keyboard, doesn't run in the background